 Europe and city breaks go hand in hand.
 It’s all too easy to drift into daydreams of autumnal French boulevards, sunny Spanish plazas and snow-kissed German taverns.
 But which of these cultural and historic hotspots are best for solo female adventurers?
-Here’s five essential stops for next time you’re after a European city getaway…
+Here’s five essential stops of the best European cities for solo female travelers for next time you’re after a solo travel getaway…

 Table of Contents (skip directly to the info you're looking for)